zulip/zulip/api_docs/incoming-webhooks-overview.md

   <https://webhook.site/>, or a similar site to capture an example
   webhook payload from the third-party service.
-Create a `zerver/webhooks/<mywebhook>/fixtures/` directory, and add the captured payload as a test fixture.
+Create a `zerver/webhooks/<mywebhook>/fixtures/` directory, and add the captured JSON payload as a test fixture.

-* Create an `Integration` object, and add it to `WEBHOOK_INTEGRATIONS` in `zerver/lib/integrations.py`.
-Search for `webhook` in that file to find an existing one to copy.
+* Create an `Integration` object, and add it to the `WEBHOOK_INTEGRATIONS` list in `zerver/lib/integrations.py`.
+Search for `WebhookIntegration` in that file to find an existing one to copy.

-* Write a draft webhook handler under `zerver/webhooks/`.
-There are a lot of examples in that directory that you can copy.
-We recommend templating off a short one, like `zendesk`.
+* Write a draft webhook handler in `zerver/webhooks/<mywebhook>/view.py`.
+There are a lot of examples in the `zerver/webhooks/` directory that you can copy.
+  We recommend templating from a short one, like `zendesk`.

-* Add a test for your fixture at `zerver/webhooks/<mywebhook>/tests.py`.
+* Write a test for your fixture in `zerver/webhooks/<mywebhook>/tests.py`.
-  Run the tests for your integration like this:
+  Run the test for your integration like this:

     ```
     tools/test-backend zerver/webhooks/<mywebhook>/